-July 13 (Reuters) - The scandal surrounding Wells Fargo & Co's opening of up to 2.1 million accounts in customers' names without their permission came to the fore in September.
-On Sept.
-8, the company announced a $185 million settlement with regulators to atone for the sales abuses.
+(Updates) September 1 (Reuters) - Wells Fargo & Co on Thursday raised the estimate of accounts opened without customers' knowledge by 1.4 million, bringing the total to about 3.5 million.
+The scandal over phony accounts came to light last September after the company announced a $185 million settlement with regulators to atone for the sales abuses.
 The third-largest U.S. bank by assets has since encountered numerous government probes and lawsuits.
 In response, Wells Fargo has fired senior managers, changed pay incentives for branch staff, separated the role of chairman and CEO and faced a difficult shareholder vote at its annual meeting. http://tmsnrt.rs/2tNpLd1 John Stumpf, the company's CEO when the scandal broke, also announced his retirement in October, following weeks of intense public pressure.
 He was succeeded by Tim Sloan.
 The bank still faces probes from federal, state and local government agencies, including the U.S. Department of Justice, as well as a number of private lawsuits, according to regulatory filings.
 Here are the important events that took place since news of the sales scandal emerged:

 DATE USN NEWS Sept.
 8, http://reut.rs/2teQNX7 Agrees to pay $185 million in fines and $5